scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

-Summon the fires of hell, vaporizing everything in a narrow arc extending 9 tiles long and 3 tiles wide.
+Summon the fires of hell, vaporizing everything in a narrow 9x3 tile cone.
 Make a spellcasting roll against the creatures Dexterity save.
 On success they take 4/4 in fire damage, adding 0/1 for every critical.
 Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.
 On success they take half damage, rounded down.
 A creature reduced to 0 wounds from this spell is immediately killed, turning to ash.

 The fire burns through trees, bushes, or other plant matter leaving only ash.
-On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
-Metal and other similar materials melt, leaving a hole only a quarter of the remaining distance.
+On impacting stone or earth the fire burns through it, leaving a glass lined hole of half the remaining distance in depth.
+Metal and other similar materials turn molten, leaving a hole only a quarter of the remaining distance.

-Add 2/0 in fire damage for each level cast above 8th.
+Add 2/0 in fire damage and increase the length of the cone by 3 tiles for each level cast above 8th.

 #### Invulnerability